lupyuen/lupyuen.github.io/src/dsi.md

 If we're not familiar with PineTime's ST7789 Display, please read the docs above!

-_We've read the docs, please move on!_
+_We've read the docs, can we move on?_

 OK great!
 To understand how PinePhone's Display differs from PineTime, we begin with the schematic...